Last Updated on by Catherine Tobsing

 Even though she does not like them, I leave in the dried chili peppers and cinnamon sticks from the Safflower Gold mix just to give her something more to do, ie “pick them out” which is a subtle form of foraging and enrichment.

-No millet sprays were served although we did leave their basic seed which is currently Higgins Vita Parakeet, which we top with Kaylor of Colorado dried mixed vegetables (those always get eaten totally) switching off with Higgins egg food.
+No millet sprays were served during the day although we did leave their basic seed which is currently Higgins Vita Parakeet, which we top with Higgins dried Leafy Greens (those always get eaten totally) switching off with Higgins egg food.
 The little buggers will not starve.

 The one downside here is we are often vacuuming.
 Anyone who serves millet sprays to their birds know what I mean.